michalmietlinski/Interview-questions/Front-end/HTML/readme.md

 * Cookie vs localstorage vs sessionStorage?
 * What is jsonP?
 * Can you load script asynchroniously in html, how?
+* Why would you use tables in html?

 ### SEO